Pepi I Meryre: Pyramid of Behenu

 With a base of 26.2 m, Queen Behenu's pyramid was of similar size and layout to the other queens' pyramids of the necropolis.
 Located on the western end of the necropolis, immediately north-west of Mehaa's tomb on which it intrudes, Behenu's mortuary temple was on the pyramid's southern face with a cult pyramid on its south-east corner.
 The entrance of the temple, flanked with two granite obelisks, led to several rooms, which once housed statues and offering altars, while a further 10 rooms served for storage.

 The burial chamber measured 6.24 × 2.88 m, and its walls were inscribed with numerous spells of the pyramid texts.
 The head of a wooden statue of the queen as well as her opened basalt sarcophagus were unearthed there.

 Pyramid of Mehaa

 Pepi's consort Mehaa was buried in a pyramid on the south-west corner of Pepi's enclosure wall.
 Directly adjacent to Mehaa's pyramid's eastern face was her mortuary temple, where a relief bearing the name and image of Prince Hornetjerykhet, her son, was uncovered.
 Mehaa's pyramid is intruded upon by the pyramid of Behenu, establishing that Mehaa was a consort of Pepi I early in his reign while Behenu lived in the later part of his rule.

-Other attestations

-At Hierakonpolis, two statues of Pepi I were found in 1897.
-They are the oldest life-sized metal statues known.
-One is 178 cm high and the other is 78 cm high.
-Both are made of copper sheets connected by rivets.